Lilyel/ValveSignedDistanceField/README.md

 directories, you can specify the path to SFML inside the ``CMakeSettings.json`` file by adding a ``variable``.

-Below an example if the SFML folder was beside the cloned or copied repository (see the ``variables`` part) :
+Below is an example of what to do if the SFML folder is nest to the cloned or copied repository see the ``variables`` part) :
 ```json
 "name": "x64-Release",
 "generator": "Ninja",